RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 Author’s or Editor’s Surname, Given Name their role.
 Year of publication. *Title of Publication: Subtitle of Publication.* Place of publication: Publisher’s name.

-> Sobel, Richard ed., 1993. *Public Opinion in US Foreign Policy: The Controversy over Contra Aid.* Boston: Rowman and Littlefield.
+> {.hanging-indent}Sobel, Richard ed., 1993. *Public Opinion in US Foreign Policy: The Controversy over Contra Aid.* Boston: Rowman and Littlefield. {/.hanging-indent}

 ###### end-subtype-content